FullEnrich vs. Clay Comparison

 Clay also covers more of the GTM workflow than FullEnrich.
 The built-in Sequencer (powered by Smartlead) handles email outreach.
 Signals track job changes, website visits, and social mentions.
 Ads syncs enriched audiences to LinkedIn, Meta, and Google.
 Native CRM integrations with Salesforce and HubSpot are live.

-Clay's dual-currency pricing model — Actions for platform orchestration, Data Credits for marketplace data — is hard to predict before running enrichment at scale, and features like credit spend limits and workbook-level budgets were added to address cost overruns.
+Clay's dual-currency pricing model -- Actions for platform orchestration, Data Credits for marketplace data -- is hard to predict before running enrichment at scale.
+In a typical 5-provider enrichment setup, Clay uses approximately 15 credits per contact at $0.07-0.08 per credit, versus FullEnrich's 1 credit per email at $0.058.
+Features like credit spend limits and workbook-level budgets were added to address cost overruns.
+For a deeper look at Clay's cost structure, see our Clay pricing breakdown.

 ZoomInfo provides the data, intelligence, and execution layer neither platform has